 Use of Atlanta’s John Marshall Law School Name and/or Logo

-No student or student organization may use the AJMLS name or logo for commercial purposes without the written consent of the Dean’s Office.
+No student or student organization may use the AJMLS name or logo for commercial purposes without the written consent of the Dean’s Office and Marketing Office.
 Permission will not be granted to individuals.
 Student organizations may receive permission if:

 - The name or logo is used in connection with fundraising which benefits that organization or the school and is not duplicative of others; and

 - The specific use is set forth in the request (e.g. t-shirts, cups, key rings, etc.); and

 - The use is appropriate as determined by the Dean’s Office.